golanlevin/ExperimentalCapture/docs/assumptions.md

 # Assumptions to Question

-> *In this course, we aim to understand the words "photograph" and "camera" in the broadest possible sense.*
+> *In this course in "Experimental Capture", we aim to understand the words "photograph" and "camera" in the broadest possible sense.*

-In this course on "Experimental Capture", we aim to *question the basic assumptions of camera-based imaging*, as we generally understand it today.
-For example, we will interrogate and test underlying assumptions such as:
+We aim to *question the basic assumptions of camera-based imaging*, as we generally understand it today.
+In this course, we will interrogate and test underlying assumptions, such as the premise that:

 * **a photo shows a scene from only one moment**
 * **a photo shows a scene from only one point of view**
-* **a photograph's exposure is nearly instantaneous**
+* **a photo's exposure is nearly instantaneous**
 * **a photo is viewable (developed) immediately**
 * **a camera is small enough to be handheld**
 * **a camera is large enough to see with the naked eye**